Living in Christchurch

 Is Christchurch a good place to live?

-What schools are in Christchurch?
+What are the schools in Christchurch like?

-What is the transport like in Christchurch?
+What is the average house price in Christchurch?

 Where does this data come from?